huggingface/transformers/docs/source/en/add_new_model.md

 One of the best strategies is to add many print statements to the same positions in both implementations, and then successively remove them when they output identical values for the intermediate outputs.

-When both implementations produce the same output, verify the outputs are within the precision of *1e-3*.
+When both implementations produce the same output, verify the outputs are within a precision of *1e-3*.

 ```py
 torch.allclose(original_output, output, atol=1e-3)